nojf1/dse20503/README.md

+(Read the file in code format for better viewing)

 This project is part of WOU Bachelor in Software Engineering DSE205/03 Advanced Web Development module.

 Hi-Fi Cars Used Car Sales Portal